 A waste management practice is implemented to minimize the impacts of waste on the environment.
 The procedure includes reducing, re-using, re-cycling and disposing of waste appropriately.

 Waste is systematically disposed by the appropriate channels.
 Paper, glass, aluminum, plastic and metal is recycled.
 We reuse old bed sheets for wrapping cloth and laundry bags.
 However, there are some things which we cannot dispose of safely in this area, for example batteries and any electronic waste.
 These are often mixed with other rubbish, where they either end up being incinerated or buried.
 In either case, they release very toxic chemicals into the air and water.

 We have switched to rechargeable batteries to reduce electronic waste.
 Only wet garbage from the kitchen is used in animal husbandry purposes such as the pig raising farm.
 Organic waste from garden goes through a recycling process by allowing it to decompose, after a couple months it turns into natural soil conditioner and fertilizer in the resort's garden and vegetation projects.
 Only small amounts of waste are delivered to the municipal landfill.

 We are continuing our support for the Sirinart Rajini Mangrove Ecosystem Learning Center.

-These former and abandoned shrimp ponds have been turned into a healthy mangrove ecosystem, so that others could learn from these trial and error outcomes.
+These former and abandoned shrimp ponds have been turned into a healthy mangrove ecosystem, so that others can learn from these trial and error outcomes.

-The results would be included in the Learning Centre.
-Admission is free for tourists and they can learn about the importance of mangrove ecosystems, and the relation between mangrove forests and fishing livelihood.
+The results will be included in the Learning Centre.
+Admission is free for tourists and they can learn about the importance of mangrove ecosystems and the relation between mangrove forests and fishing livelihood.